 Indie It girl Greta Gerwig has made a return to the stage in New York in The Village Bike for the first time since she was a college student.
-In the play she stars as a pregnant woman with a husband uninterested in having sex with her who fulfills her desires in infidelity and porn.
+In the play she stars as a pregnant woman with a husband uninterested in having sex with her who fulfills her desires in infidelity and adult films.
 The lead role in this Penelope Skinner play isn’t exactly the easiest role for a thirty year-old actress, and Gerwig spoke to the Wall Street Journal about the emotional hurdles she has gone through playing the role, why she has spent so much time away from the stage, and why she maintains such a busy schedule.

 Gerwig admits that the role is very psychologically draining.
 She confesses, “I always feel destroyed after.
 I’ve just exposed myself, and it’s really hard to look at people.
 I need a whiskey.”
-However, she finds the rush of performing in front of a live audience exhilirating, adding, “There’s no equivalent in film.
+However, she finds the rush of performing in front of a live audience exhilarating, adding, “There’s no equivalent in film.
 It’s so addicting.”

 This isn’t the first time that Gerwig has worked in theater, since she acted in school productions while a student at Barnard College.
 She wanted to pursue a career as a playwright, but she was rejected from the playwriting programs at Yale, Julliard, and New York University.
 Though she was obviously disappointed, she recalls, “I continued to go to theater and be a fan of it, but it wasn’t what life was telling me was working.”